beeware/briefcase/docs/en/reference/platforms/iOS/xcode.md

 through the command line.

-If you want to deploy to a physical iOS device, you will need need to use Xcode through the following steps:
+If you want to deploy to a physical iOS device, you will need need to use XCode through the following steps:

 1. Run `briefcase open ios` in the command line.
-This will open your application in Xcode.
+This will open your application in XCode.
-2. Setup your Apple Developer account with your certificate in Xcode.
+2. Setup your Apple Developer account with your certificate in XCode.
 3. In the project navigator, select your application at the top level (the root of the project).
-4. Select the <span class="title-ref">Signing and Capabilities</span>
-    tab in the editor area.
+4. Select the *Signing and Capabilities* tab in the editor area.
-5. Select your Apple Developer team or individual account from the
+5. Select your Apple Developer team or individual account from the *Team* drop-down.
-    <span class="title-ref">Team</span> drop-down.
 6. Select your specific device.
 7. Press the run button.